Merstham: Transport

 London Buses run to Croydon, Coulsdon, Purley and Redhill town centre.
-Metrobus operates buses to Reigate, Caterham and Woldingham.
+Metrobus operates buses to Reigate, Caterham and Warlingham.

 The village is served by Merstham railway station on the Brighton Main Line, with services to London Bridge, London Victoria and Gatwick Airport.

 Demography and housing

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).

 Sport and leisure

 Merstham has a non-League football club, Merstham F.C., which plays at the Moatside.
 It also has a cricket club which plays in Fullers league division two.

 Merstham Mines, an abandoned mine, is a popular caving destination.